-As an apostle, Matthew wrote this book in the early period of the church, probably around A.D.
-50. This was a time when most Christians were Jewish converts, so Matthew’s focus on Jewish perspective in this gospel is understandable.
+As an apostle, Matthew wrote the Gospel of Matthew in the early period of the church, probably in A.D.
+55-65.
+This was a time when most Christians were Jewish converts, so Matthew’s focus on Jewish perspective in this Gospel is understandable.

 Purpose of Writing:

 Matthew intends to prove to the Jews that Jesus Christ is the promised Messiah.
-More than any other gospel, Matthew quotes the Old Testament to show how Jesus fulfilled the words of the Jewish prophets.
+More than any other Gospel, the Gospel of Matthew quotes the Old Testament to show how Jesus fulfilled the words of the Jewish prophets.
 Matthew describes in detail the lineage of Jesus from David, and uses many forms of speech that Jews would have been comfortable with.
 Matthew’s love and concern for his people is apparent through his meticulous approach to telling the gospel story.